-The results of this pilot study generally indicate that enhancing the buttons on a handheld computer such as the Palm III with sound could significantly increase their usability.
+The results of this pilot study generally indicate that enhancing the buttons on handheld computers with sound could significantly increase their usability.
 This was only a pilot study and its aim was to initially explore the possibilities of sound and therefore was not fully controlled, but some broad conclusions can be drawn.
 The sounds were, in general, useful with the enhanced sounds the same or better than the basic ones.
 In particular, the buttons with sound allowed more data to be entered than those without, and the small buttons with enhanced sound significantly more than the silent or basic sound versions.

-The small buttons with enhanced sounds were not found to be as usable as the standard buttons without sound in the data entry task here.
+The small buttons with enhanced sounds were not found to be as usable as the large buttons without sound.
 The problem was that the small buttons were just too small.
 The stylus tip almost completely obscured the buttons when pressing them and the buttons did not highlight as there were not enough pixels to put into reverse video.
-These buttons are perhaps too small to be used reliably in a data entry application such as the one used on here, and whatever was done to them would not make them effective.
+These buttons are perhaps too small to be used on a device like the Palm III and whatever was done to them would not make them effective.
 That the small buttons were very difficult to use is vividly demonstrated in the workload data in Figure 3 and Figure 4.
-The average overall workload scores of the three treatments in each condition (taking an average of the overall workload for each button size) were very significantly higher for the small buttons (small buttons workload = 12.05, standard buttons = 5.6, $T_5$ =13.33, p=0.00004).
-This suggested that buttons of this size are really not practical in the type of interface tested here.
+The average overall workload scores of the three treatments in each condition (taking an average of the overall workload for each button size) were very significantly higher for the small buttons (small buttons workload = 12.05, standard buttons = 5.6, T_5 =13.33, p=0.00004).
+This suggested that buttons of this size are really not practical in the interface.
 This would be even worse if participants were trying to operate the interface on the move and were therefore not able to hold the device steady.
-Button size is an important factor in the design of the display of a mobile device - if a designer makes them too small this could have a major impact on usability.
+Button size is an important factor in the design of the display of a mobile device - if a designer makes them too small this will have a major impact on usability.